 Hawaii is made up of eight islands.
 Two of them -- Niihau and Kaho’olawe -- are off-limits to tourists.
 Two others -- Molokai and Lanai -- are rarely visited “locals” islands.
-That leaves four islands -- Hawaii, , and -- as the Big Four, and Maui is the best of the Big Four for whale watching.
+That leaves four islands -- Hawaii, Maui, Oahu,and Kauai -- as the Big Four, and Maui is the best of the Big Four for whale watching.

 Pull up a map of Maui and zoom out.
 Zoom all the way out.
 You’ll see that Maui is essentially two islands that have been fused together at the waist.
 The smaller western island is where you’ll find a handful of old whaling stations that have turned into resort towns, and those whaling stations were there for a reason -- an abundance of whales.

 Maui has the highest concentration of humpback whales during mating season.
 The whales begin to arrive in the warm, friendly waters of Hawaii in January to breed, birth and rear their young.
 These 40-ton creatures swim up to 6,000 miles over the course of two months to reach Maui, and they can often be seen celebrating the mating season by breaching off of Maui’s beaches.